Financiers urge airlines not to squander oil price windfall

 Low oil prices have bought time for those struggling to survive but could just delay the inevitable, delegates said.

-In Europe, airlines are also expected to get a boost if the European central bank goes ahead with a large-scale quantitative easing program to inject more money into the euro zone’s economy.
+In Europe, airlines are also expected to get a boost if the European central bank goes ahead with a large-scale quantitative easing programme to inject more money into the euro zone’s economy.

 “Has (oil) given some undisciplined airlines some lease of life?
-The answer is yes,” said Aengus Kelly, chief executive of aircraft leasing giant AerCap (AER.N).
+The answer is yes,” said Aengus Kelly, chief executive of aircraft leasing giant AerCap.

 “And QE is doing the same thing.
-What the airlines really want is labor market reform in Europe, so that you can match your business model to the demand you see out there.”
+What the airlines really want is labour market reform in Europe, so that you can match your business model to the demand you see out there.”

 The risk to vulnerable airlines came into focus this month when state-owned Cyprus Airways was shut down after being ordered to pay back over 65 million euros in state aid.